Marinara Sauce Recipe from Scratch

 Seasonings transform tomatoes into glorious Marinara:

-• Garlic: feel free to use more garlic depending on your garlic love.
-For lazy day Marinara, you can substitute fresh garlic with 1 teaspoon garlic, or more to taste.
+• Garlic: Use more garlic depending on your garlic love.
+For lazy days, substitute fresh garlic with 1 teaspoon garlic powder, or more to taste.

-• Sugar: Tomatoes are highly acidic so they need to be balanced by some sugar.
-The amount of sugar will vary (even between the times you make it), depending on personal taste and the acidity of the current tomatoes.
+• Sugar: Tomatoes are acidic so they need to be balanced by some sugar.ย The amount of sugar will vary (even between the times you make it), depending on personal taste and the acidity of the tomatoes.

 a wooden spoon in a big bowl of homemade marinara sauce